AAHOM/UILDOC/docs/components/calendars.md

 ### Calendar of Events

 The Calendar of Events custom function grabs CSV data from "reference-data/calendars" blog entry for the list of calendars, Google calendar id and links.
 It also gets reference data from "refeerence-data/museum-list", which identifies the museums that are currently being included/hidden.
 Calendars are organized and displayed in a tabbed list.
-In addition to each museum calendar, the combination of all included calendars is displayed as the first tabbed item called "All Locations".
+In addition to each museum calendar, the combination of all included calendars is displayed as the first tabbed item called "All Locations".  test

 The Calendar of Events block is emplimented by adding a code block to the page with the following: